qrti/funcList/README.md

 - multiple found references are marked with bracketed numbers
   they are selectable with consecutive clicks
 - multiple lists can exist for one source file
+- to avoid reload of reference list files change user settings to
+  `"files.hotExit": "off"`

 # Flaws
 - avoid editing reference lists